giodeealbayda/giodeealbayda.github.io/_posts/2014-3-3-Hello-World.md

 ##Application Development Tutorial

-###JUnit Basics
+###Tradeoff Analytics Tutorial
-JUnit is a simple framework to write repeatable tests.
-You may go to http://junit.org/ for additional information regarding JUnit.
+Tradeoff Analytics service is a service by Watsons which helps the user find the best available option given the set of values.
+You may go to https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/tradeoff-analytics/ for additional information regarding Tradeoff Analytics.

-In this tutorial we will learn how to create a simple test class that is used to test the methods of a Java class.
+In this tutorial we will learn how to create a simple web application that will provide Tradeoff Analytics as its service in analyzing the given data.

->**Prerequisite:**
->Having a good understanding of Java programming is required to do this tutorial.
->Test

 ####Copy Sample Codes from Git repository
 1. Open a terminal window and create the directory `junittemp` in the root directory.
 Go to the created directory.